 The responses discussed below are organized under three main headings according to the groups with the main role to play in implementing them: the police, retailers and city/local government.
 It will be clear that research evidence about the effectiveness of most responses is patchy and sometimes inconsistent.
 If direct evidence of a particular response's effectiveness is lacking, the response assessment is guided by accepted crime prevention principles.

-- Targeting repeatedly burgled stores.
+† For a comprehensive assessment of repeat offender programs, see Spelman (1990).2.
+Targeting repeatedly burgled stores.
 There is a large body of evidence that focusing police and crime prevention resources on repeatedly burgled homes can produce substantial declines in burglary.
 Similar benefits could be obtained by concentrating preventive resources on repeatedly burgled stores.22 The research also suggests that repeat burglaries are frequently the work of highly prolific offenders, who often return soon after the original burglary.
 Short-term use of measures focused on recently burgled stores might result in arrests of these offenders.
-As well as the deployment of directed patrols, such measures include the use of hightech devices such as portable, covert closed-circuit television (CCTV) (which records pictures and sound only during periods of activity); portable silent alarms (which alert the police when activated); proximity alarms (which loudly sound when premises are approached from a particular direction); and "forensic traps" (such as chemically treated mats to pick up intruders' footprints).‡
+As well as the deployment of directed patrols, such measures include the use of high-tech devices such as portable, covert closed-circuit television (CCTV) (which records pictures and sound only during periods of activity); portable silent alarms (which alert the police when activated); proximity alarms (which loudly sound when premises are approached from a particular direction); and "forensic traps" (such as chemically treated mats to pick up intruders' footprints).‡

-- Disrupting markets for stolen goods.
+‡ Experience with these high-tech devices is limited to date, but it appears that they can pose numerous practical problems.
+For example, store owners/employees often forget to activate the devices when they leave at night, or forget they are activated when they return (Taylor 1999).
+As with conventional intruder alarms, portable burglar alarms also pose the problem of false alarms (see the False Burglar Alarms guide in this series).3.
+Disrupting markets for stolen goods.
 Far too little is known about how offenders dispose of stolen goods, and too little is done to disrupt markets for the goods.§ It is true that in many jurisdictions, pawnshops are required to report the goods they receive to the police.
 While this requirement's effectiveness has not been properly evaluated, the best programs seem to be those in which pawnshop records are automated, downloaded daily to the police, and automatically searched against the police records database for hits on stolen property.
 In any case, burglars can dispose of stolen goods in many other ways, including peddling them on the street, selling them to friends or acquaintances, selling them through newspaper ads or in bars and clubs, exchanging them for drugs, and even selling them door-to-door.
 Burglars also sell goods to small shops, and police in many areas have undertaken "stings" in which they set up bogus fencing operations in used-goods stores.
 The popularity of these stings appears to have declined.
 They are expensive and time-consuming, and research suggests that they can lead to an influx of crime into the area around them.23 Alternative strategies to disrupt sales of stolen goods to stores include (1) conducting surveillance of suspect stores in your area to gain evidence of thieves' entering and making sales, so as to prosecute both the thieves and the fences; (2) encouraging stores that buy used goods to display signs stating they are part of a crime prevention program to reduce sales of stolen goods; and (3) implementing local ordinances requiring stores to establish proof of ownership for used goods they buy.24

 As mentioned, the research evidence regarding these measures' value is unclear and inconsistent.
 Burglars say they find these measures of little hindrance, and from a police point of view, they may provide little benefit if they merely displace burglary to other stores.
 Planning authorities may resist some of these measures, particularly shutters and security lighting, because they can make an area less attractive.27